prikhi/sleepanarchy/README.md

 This repo contains the Haskell backend API server & Purescript client used to serve [sleepanarchy.com](https://sleepanarchy.com).

-It is currently in active development & not live on the website - the current website is dead due to the deprecation of Python 2.
-To view the old Python / Django / Mezzanien site, see the `0.1.0-mezzanine-last` tag.
+We've just completed the migrating the production site from our old Python/Django/Mezzanine codebase.
+This project is still in active development but the website has basic expected functionality.
+To view the old Python / Django / Mezzanine site, see the `0.1.0-mezzanine-last` tag.

 ## Develop